leap-stc/cmip6-leap-feedstock/README.md

 export IS_TEST=true; export GITHUB_RUN_ID=a;export GITHUB_RUN_ATTEMPT=bb;pangeo-forge-runner expand-meta --repo=.
 ```
 in the base repo.
 If this succeeds these recipes should be submittable (I hope).

+### Script Documentation

+#### `scripts/dump_bigquery_to_csv.py`
+Uses latest entries from bigquery to generate a csv file (which is backwards compatible with the intake catalog).
+Before writing a new version it renames the current copy of the file to generate a dated backup.
+>[!NOTE]
+> This is a pretty horrible way to do this and any larger refactor of this should definitely include a way to do this within a single file/database (Apache Iceberg might be a good fit?)

+#### `scripts/retraction.py`
+Queries the ESGF API, compares retracted datasets to the bigquery table, and adds new entries if there are newly retracted datasets.

+#### `scripts/legacy/*`
+These are one-off notebooks that were used to re-test and catalog the 'legacy stores' (manually ingested before this pipeline was built).
+>[!WARNING]
+>These are purely for provenance.
+Running them again now might result in unexpected outcomes.

+#### `scripts/monitoring/convert_csv_to_yaml.py`
+This script converts a CSV file into a YAML file.
+It reads a specified column from the CSV and outputs its values as a YAML list.
+This is useful for preparing lists of identifiers (e.g., IIDs) from spreadsheets for use in other scripts.

+#### `scripts/monitoring/convert_yaml_to_list.py`
+This script converts a YAML file containing a list into a plain text file, with each item on a new line.
+This is useful for transforming YAML-formatted lists into a simple line-delimited format that can be easily consumed by command-line tools or other scripts.

+#### `scripts/monitoring/search_iids_from_file.py`
+This script searches for specified CMIP6 Instance IDs (IIDs) within various CMIP6 intake catalogs.
+It takes a file containing a list of IIDs as input and reports which IIDs are found in different catalogs (e.g., 'qc', 'non-qc', 'retracted').
+It can also provide a count-only summary.
+This is the primary tool for monitoring the ingestion status of CMIP6 data.

+TODO: Fill the other ones in

+### Jupyter Notebook documentation

+TODO: How to use uv to run these notebooks